sct-pipeline/ukbiobank-spinalcord-csa/README.md

  * `T1_orig_defaced.nii.gz`
  * `T2_FLAIR_orig_defaced.nii.gz`

-The raw images have gradient distorsion, a distorsion correction will be applied in the preprocessing steps of the analysis pipeline.
+The raw images have gradient distortion, correction will be applied in the preprocessing steps of the analysis pipeline.

 The DICOM dataset is under: `duke:mri/uk_biobank`
 ### Data conversion: DICOM to BIDS